Johnlon/spam-1/README.md

 ### Advice on clocks for newbies

-This is a must read - even if you then go on and violate the rule !

-Please go and read the zipcpu.com page ["Rules for new FPGA designers"]( https://zipcpu.com/blog/2017/08/21/rules-for-newbies.html) regardless of whether you are planning an FPGA or discrete IC based design.
+Please also go and read the ["Rules for new FPGA designers"]( https://zipcpu.com/blog/2017/08/21/rules-for-newbies.html) page regardless of whether you are planning an FPGA or discrete IC based design.
 This page is linked off the [Clock Domain Crossing](https://zipcpu.com/blog/2017/10/20/cdc.html) page that I mentioned earlier.

 You'll see immediately that I (also Ben Eater and others) violate rule 2 by having the PC advance on one edge and the execution firing on the other edge.
 In fact that same page says that this setup  _"acts like separate clocks"_, which I agree with.
 They act like inverse clocks and [Ben Eater even says we need inverse clocks](https://www.youtube.com/watch?v=X7rCxs1ppyY&t=4m29s) in one of his vid's.
 The important point is knowing what the options are and the pro's and con's then making an informed decision (and simulating first !!!).

+The same newbie advice page gives useful guidance on synchronising buttons and other external inputs with the system clock.
+Coincidentally the need to synchronise a button press with the system clock came up recently where I had to synchronise the system reset button with the program counter logic and I needed to achieve this by use of a SR latch.

 # Run the simulator